MONEI

 Facilitate international growth by accepting multiple currencies

 Selling online often means you’re selling internationally or planning to in the future.
-With a PSP that supports cross-border payments, you can accept international payments in multiple currencies, and reach your expansion goals quicker and easier.
+With a payment service provider that supports cross-border payments, you can accept international payments in multiple currencies, and reach your expansion goals quicker and easier.

 Customize your e-commerce checkout page